wp-plugins/wp-smushit/readme.txt

 = Privacy =
 Be sure you&rsquo;re comfortable with Smush.it&rsquo;s privacy policy (found on their <a href="http://smush.it/faq.php">FAQ</a>).

-= Did you find this plugin useful? =
+= Updates, etc... =

-You can write a "recommendation" for me on my [LinkedIn profile](http://www.linkedin.com/in/alexdunae).
+Plugin updates are announced on [http://www.twitter.com/TheCHANGELOG](http://www.twitter.com/TheCHANGELOG).

 == Screenshots ==